 So playing the UFO drum really helps to relax and regulate children, but also parents and the teachers that are there with them.

-Anxiety is when you’re… you know you’re confused, and scared and you’re thinking too much, and you’re all uptight, and you’re overwhelmed.
+And anxiety is when you’re… you know you’re confused, and scared and you’re thinking too much, and you’re all uptight, and you’re overwhelmed.
 It’s very common, almost everybody in the western world is experiencing anxiety because life is too fast, too busy, too overloading.

 And more children are experiencing anxiety now than ever before, because we live is such an overloading fast western world.
 So I use the UFO drum to help manage anxiety, and children love the UFO drum.
 When I play it, it helps to regulate and calm down and slow their brain.
-But the important thing is that they need to play it for just a little bit of time every day.
+But the important thing is that they need to play it for just a little bit every day.
 Because it’s a lifestyle that helps manage anxiety, not a one off session.
 And that’s why I love it when people buy their own UFO drums.
 When they have them at home they can have a little bit of a play each morning or each night, and it helps to keep them calm and regulated.

-UFO: Can you tell us, brain care therapy, helping kids with behavioral difficulties, music therapy by itself, how did it come to your life, how did find your mission?
+UFO: Can you tell us, brain care therapy, helping kids with behavioral difficulties, music therapy by itself, how did it come to your life, how did you find your mission?
 And what place does it take in your life now?
 It sounds more than a job.

 Allison: Yeah, it’s so much more than a job.
-I’ve always loved music ever since I was a baby, my first words were from songs.
+I’ve always loved music ever since I was a baby My first words were from songs.
 And I could not think very clearly as a child.
 I was always very confused, I couldn’t follow instructions, and the only thing that helped me really function was listening to music, or thinking about music, or playing music.
 And as an adult I found out I’m autistic, which is why I have trouble, you know, with functioning, executive functioning, and music has always been the one thing that really helps me to stay focused, make sense of things, be able to communicate well.

 During my own life, I’ve experienced the power of the melody and rhythm in helping me to function of my best, and so it’s only really one thing I’ve ever been super passionate about.

-Because they can’t make a mistake, so it always, it always makes them feel good about themselves.
-The other thing is I’m very passionate about age- and ability-inclusive instruments, so I want instruments that a baby can play and a person who’s a hundred can play, and you don’t need lessons at all.
+Because they can’t make a mistake, so it always makes them feel good about themselves.
+The other thing is I’m very passionate about is age- and ability-inclusive instruments, so I want instruments that a baby can play and a person who’s a hundred can play, and you don’t need lessons at all.
 Because I think a lot of musical instruments are really exclusive, just for the people who are privileged enough to have lessons or be able to play complicated instruments.
 So this is an instrument that anyone can play, so this is why I love the UFO drum so much.